MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 * Did you miss to trigger certain moves?
     * Did you miss any moves getting triggered?
     * Did you call for a player move, even though its trigger wasn't really met?

+#### Prep

+Gives you interesting stuff to say.

+* Threats: ongoing, recurring problems that cause trouble for the PCs, things that are going to get worse if left unchecked
+* Hooks: when you want to push the PCs into the field with a threat or an opportunity
+* Expeditions: prepare your choices for the Chart a Course move; drawing a map, prepping points of interest and roughly imagining a few encounters
+* Locations: important place you expect the PCs to explore or encounter during a session.
+What's it like?
+How will you describe it?
+What questions will you ask about it?
+What's its story?
+Do you need a map or a visual aid?
+Are there dangers or discoveries within?
+* Dangers: hazards and monsters and hostile NPCs
+* Discoveries: puzzles, clues, mysteries, treasures, arcana
+* NPCs: think about their names, the questions you'll ask about them, their defining traits, how you'll describe them and potray them

 See [RunningStonetop](BookOne\02RunningStonetop).